sfigg/commercialization-public/docset/customize/mdm/bitlocker-csp.md

 <a href="" id="removabledrivesrequireencryption"></a>**RemovableDrivesRequireEncryption**
 <p style="margin-left: 20px">This setting is a direct mapping to the Bitlocker Group Policy "Deny write access to removable drives not protected by BitLocker".</p>

-This setting configures whether BitLocker protection is required for a computer to be able to write data to a removable data drive.
+<p style="margin-left: 20px">This setting configures whether BitLocker protection is required for a computer to be able to write data to a removable data drive.</p>

-If you enable this setting, all removable data drives that are not BitLocker-protected will be mounted as read-only.
-If the drive is protected by BitLocker, it will be mounted with read and write access.
+<p style="margin-left: 20px">If you enable this setting, all removable data drives that are not BitLocker-protected will be mounted as read-only.
+If the drive is protected by BitLocker, it will be mounted with read and write access.</p>

-If the "Deny write access to devices configured in another organization" option is selected, only drives with identification fields matching the computer's identification fields will be given write access.
+<p style="margin-left: 20px">If the "Deny write access to devices configured in another organization" option is selected, only drives with identification fields matching the computer's identification fields will be given write access.
 When a removable data drive is accessed it will be checked for valid identification field and allowed identification fields.
-These fields are defined by the "Provide the unique identifiers for your organization" setting.
+These fields are defined by the "Provide the unique identifiers for your organization" setting.</p>

-If you disable or do not configure this setting, all removable data drives on the computer will be mounted with read and write access.
+<p style="margin-left: 20px">If you disable or do not configure this setting, all removable data drives on the computer will be mounted with read and write access.</p>

 > [!Note]
 > This setting can be overridden by the settings under User Configuration\Administrative Templates\System\Removable Storage Access.
 If the "Removable Disks: Deny write access" setting is enabled this setting will be ignored.